nanostudio-org/nano_photos_provider2/README.md

 - extraction of dominant colors (single color and gradient/blurred image)
 - supports photo albums
 - easy to install and maintain - only flat files / no database

-To be used as an add-on for nanogallery2 (http://nanogallery2.nanostudio.org).

 <br>
 <br>